rbq/renee-site/views/index.md

 ## Concept (Why Renee?)

 Renee is a new Rack-based library for expressing web applications.
 It seamlessly integrates with Rack to let you mix and match with any other framework.
+[Josh Hull](https://github.com/joshbuddy) thought this up when he started working on a new routing DSL for [Goliath](http://postrank-labs.github.com/goliath).

-Sinatra delivered a new simple way to think about building web applications.
-The popularity of Sinatra both as a library and as a concept shows how enduring the concept really has been.
+For us, Sinatra delivered a new and simpler way to think about building web applications.
+The popularity of Sinatra both as a library and as a concept shows how enduring this shift has been.

-Sinatra was different from Rails because the DSL was lightweight, easy to read and combined routing and actions into one file.
-Still, let's consider an example from Sinatra to see where we can do better.
+Sinatra was different from Rails because the DSL was lightweight, easy to read and combined routing and actions into just one file.
+We wondered though, as Sinatra fans, if we were to come up with a cleaner and more powerful DSL, what might that look like?

 [&#8618; Read more](/concept)